stggh/PyDiatomic/README.rst

 Introduction
 ------------

-PyDiatomic solves the time-independent coupled-channel Schroedinger equation using the Johnson renormalized Numerov method [1].
+PyDiatomic solves the time-independent coupled-channel Schrödinger equation using the Johnson renormalized Numerov method [1].
 This is very compact and stable algorithm.

 The code is directed to the computation of photodissociation cross sections for diatomic molecules.
 The coupling of electronic states results in transition profile broadening, line-shape asymmetry, and intensity sharing.
 A coupled-channel calculation is the only correct method compute the photodissociation cross-section.